andrewjw/site/_posts/2012-01-12-back-garden-weather-in-couchdb-part-3.md

     }
 {% endhighlight %}

-Lastly we take the <tt>stash</tt>, which in a bit of code I've not included here has the data arrays added to it, and use it to render the <tt>day</tt> template.
+Lastly we take the `stash`, which in a bit of code I've not included here has the data arrays added to it, and use it to render the `day` template.

 {% highlight javascript %}
     send(Mustache.to_html(templates.day, stash));